-In November of 1853, the First Presbyterian Church of Thomasville was founded.
+The First Presbyterian Church of Thomasville was founded.
 A group of interested persons met in the plantation home, Boxhall, of Mr. A.T.
 MacIntyre, and seven members organized and were recognized by a Presbytery as members of a new church in Thomasville, GA.
 After this recognition, they met in various homes and locations.

 In order to make room for the new Fellowship Hall, the Rockwell Building, a house that was converted to church meeting rooms, was moved.
 A room in the current Fellowship Hall still bears its name.
 Soon thereafter, the old Fellowship Hall was converted to a meeting place for the youth.
 A courtyard was added in 1996 between the new Fellowship Hall and the Sanctuary and hosts many church gatherings.

-in 2001, the entire Children's Sunday School Annex was renovated "by the members" into "Bibleville" to adapt to the modern Rotational Sunday School Method which teaches by "hands-on" participation.
+The entire Children's Sunday School Annex was renovated "by the members" into "Bibleville" to adapt to the modern Rotational Sunday School Method which teaches by "hands-on" participation.
 Through the Loaves and Fishes Diner, Troupe de Acts Theater, Gateway to Heaven Cinema, Joyful Noise Temple, Solomon Says Corner, and the Heaven Wide Web, elementary children completed a five year curriculum of Bible Studies approved by the Session which covered the entire Bible.
 First Presbyterian Church was the first Thomasville area church to adapt to this model learning method and was used as a model by many churches in the Thomasville area and throughout the Presbytery.

 In 2003, we dedicated the present Adult Sunday School Building on Crawford Street.
 Renovations through the years have added to the continued adequacy of the building for the growth of the church.